Sydney in lockdown, borders shut and hardly anyone vaccinated. How long can Australia go on like this? - KESQ

 At the last census in 2016, around half the people living in Australia were either born abroad or had at least one parent born overseas.

-“It’s still only open to [people aged] 50+ even though spreaders are averaging 20-30 years of age.
+“It’s still only open to [people age] 50+ even though spreaders are averaging 20-30 years of age.
 We’re sick of lockdowns, knowing the vaccine is out there.”

 And for some residents with strong ties abroad, there are more serious implications to this global isolation.